itsme-Muthu/Typing_Speed_Test/README.md

 ---

-<b>To download and run your Typing Test application files from your GitHub repository on your local machine, follow these steps:</b>
+<h3>To download and run your Typing Test application files from your GitHub repository on your local machine, follow these steps:</h3>

 <br>